Radiocarbon dating

-Research has been ongoing since the 1960s to determine what the proportion of ^{14}C in the atmosphere has been over the past fifty thousand years.
+Research has been ongoing since the 1960s to determine the proportion of ^{14}C in the atmosphere over the past 50,000 years.
 The resulting data, in the form of a calibration curve, is now used to convert a given measurement of radiocarbon in a sample into an estimate of the sample's calendar age.
 Other corrections must be made to account for the proportion of ^{14}C in different types of organisms (fractionation), and the varying levels of ^{14}C throughout the biosphere (reservoir effects).
 Additional complications come from the burning of fossil fuels, such as coal and oil, and from the above-ground nuclear tests done in the 1950s and 1960s.
 Because the time it takes to convert biological materials to fossil fuels is substantially longer than the time it takes for their ^{14}C to decay below detectable levels, fossil fuels contain almost no ^{14}C. As a result, beginning in the late 19th century, there was a noticeable drop in the proportion of ^{14}C as the carbon dioxide generated from burning fossil fuels began to accumulate in the atmosphere.
 Conversely, nuclear testing increased the amount of ^{14}C in the atmosphere, which reached a maximum in about 1965 of almost double the amount present in the atmosphere prior to nuclear testing.

 Measurement of radiocarbon was originally done by beta-counting devices, which counted the amount of beta radiation emitted by decaying ^{14}C atoms in a sample.
 More recently, accelerator mass spectrometry has become the method of choice; it counts all the ^{14}C atoms in the sample and not just the few that happen to decay during the measurements; it can therefore be used with much smaller samples (as small as individual plant seeds), and gives results much more quickly.
 The development of radiocarbon dating has had a profound impact on archaeology.
 In addition to permitting more accurate dating within archaeological sites than previous methods, it allows comparison of dates of events across great distances.
 Histories of archaeology often refer to its impact as the "radiocarbon revolution".
 Radiocarbon dating has allowed key transitions in prehistory to be dated, such as the end of the last ice age, and the beginning of the Neolithic and Bronze Age in different regions.